nori-dot-eco/contracts/docs/Market.md

 function setNoriFeeWallet(address noriFeeWalletAddress) external
 ```

-Sets the Nori fee wallet address (as an integer) which is the address to which the
-marketplace operator fee will be routed during each purchase.
+Sets the Nori fee wallet address (as an integer) which is the address to which the  marketplace operator fee will be routed during each purchase.
 Emits a &#x60;NoriFeeWalletAddressUpdated&#x60; event.

-_##### Requirements:
+<i>##### Requirements:

 - Can only be used when the caller has the MARKET_ADMIN_ROLE
-- Can only be used when this contract is not paused_
+- Can only be used when this contract is not paused</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |